WIKI2020/Gesture-Keyboard/README.md

 ## Contribution
-Many huangwj for revising to the code.
+Thanks huangwj for revising to the code.